 People used to dip in the Yarra (a thought that repulses me when I look at it today) bathe in the sea, as well as the numerous city baths.

 This history is evident in the private bathing boxes scattered around our southern beaches.

 The best known are the colourful boxes lining Brighton Beach, south east of the city.

 They’re only allowed to be sold to residents of the affluent area and are usually passed down from family to family.

-When they go on the market, they can fetch upward of $300,000 – a price that reflects the status symbol that they’ve now become.
+One of the more incredible facts about Melbourne – when they (rarely) go on the market, they can fetch upward of $300,000 – a price that reflects the status symbol that they’ve now become.